phac-nml/snvphyl-galaxy-cli/README.md

 # Start Docker service if not already started
 sudo service docker start

-# Add current user `whoami` to group docker for sudo-less execution of docker.
+# (Optional) Add current user to group docker for sudo-less execution of docker.
 # You will likely have to logout/login again to refresh groups.
+# If this is not run, the `docker` command will require `sudo` access, meaning you need to
+# run SNVPhyl with `snvphyl.py --with-docker-sudo`.
 sudo usermod -a -G docker `whoami`
 ```